YOUTH WRAPAROUND SUPPORT PARTNER | multnomah COUNTY

 Noura graduated in 2014 with a Bachelor of Arts in Peace, Social Justice, and Conflict Resolution.
 She moved back to Portland and started building her life and career by working as a residential counselor in a community preparation program for troubled teens.
 Through her work with mentally-ill youth, Noura was able to identify the depression symptoms she'd suffered with for years.
 She sought help and was able to get the diagnosis, medications, and therapy she needed to cope and thrive beyond her illness.

-Now, she is thrilled to be working with Youth ERA as a Group Coordinator in the Clackamas Drop.
+Now, she is thrilled to be working with Youth Era as a Youth Wraparound Support Partner.
 In her spare time, Noura likes to play musical instruments, sing, walk local trails, and explore foods and cuisines from all over the world.
 She also practices yoga and meditation to manage her mood and is learning healthier eating and exercise habits to further her journey to total wellness.